WordPress Themes For Photographers

 If you’re looking for free themes, you probably won’t have much luck meeting the criteria above, but if you’re willing to invest in a premium theme you’ll find they’re well-worth the money once you’ve found the right one.

-The 5 Best WordPress themes for photographers
+The 5 Best WordPress Themes for Photographers

-Once you’ve found themes that meet these 5 criteria, the rest is pretty much up to personal taste and the particular needs of your site/portfolio.
+Once you’ve found themes that meet these 5 criteria, the rest is pretty much up to personal taste and the particular needs of your website/portfolio.
 Even with these standards, there will still be countless themes to filter through.
 To help you out, we’ve chosen five of the best WordPress themes out there for photographers right now:

 Bleeker is one of the newer WordPress themes on the market and features an sleek, elegant, design that stands out amongst the crowd.
 It features a simple, grid-system layout, animated portfolios, and forward-thinking formatting so that it will be easy to adapt to future innovations.
 It’s optimized for mobile touch and has many tools integrated into the WordPress administration panel, making it easy to customize.

 If you’re the type of photographer that wants your best shots front and center, Flexit might be the one for you.
 This theme has a strong focus on images and even the home page can double as a portfolio.
 It features 8 different gallery types, photo walls, and an optional parallax effect to make your images look their best.

 This WordPress theme is aptly named “King Size” because the home page serves as an eye-catching mini-portfolio with a full-screen slide show.
 The gallery sections offer flexibility with column or grid layouts and unlimited uploads.
 The same goes for the portfolio sections, with a choice of seven layouts.
 The template has retina display, woo commerce compatibility, and includes a visual composer and a custom color picker.
 Highly responsive customer support and video tutorials will have you up and running in no time.